South Jersey school district reaches $950,000 settlement with family of girl lured and attacked by cyber predator

-The Collingswood Public School District agreed to the settlement with the student and her family stemming from a March 2018 kidnapping and sexual assault by Liam Heim, then 23, of St. Petersburg, Fla.
+The Collingswood Public School District agreed to the settlement with the student and her family stemming from a March 2018 kidnapping and sexual assault by Liam Heim, then 23, of St. Petersburg, Florida.

 Under the agreement approved in November by Superior Court Judge Yolanda Rodriguez, the victim will receive $650,000 in structured payments.
 Her parents will get $300,000.
 The Collingswood school board approved the payments in August.